+As a school we recognise the importance of pupils attending school regularly.
+Any unexplained absence is followed up on the first day of absence.
 Where possible, we hold more than one emergency contact telephone number for each pupil/family.

 Pupil attendance is monitored.
-Attendance is monitored fortnightly by the Headteacher and meetings held with parents where concerns arise with regards to a pupil's attendance.
+Pupil attendance is monitored.
+Attendance is monitored fortnightly by the Headteacher and meetings held with parents where concerns arise with regards to a pupils attendance.
 The school works in partnership with the LA Education Welfare Officer.
 We recognise that children with poor attendance or missing from education may be more vulnerable and potentially are exposed to higher degrees of risk.
 Attendance information is therefore considered within the wider remit of safeguarding and child protection.
 Staff are aware that episodes of unexplained absence could indicate safeguarding concerns or the need for early help support.